vviikk/vviikk.github.io/INDEX.md

 #####  Dark Brown & Yellow Creative House
 **Senior Web Developer / Co-Founder** | _Jan 2008 – Dec 2015_

   - Developed and streamlined various projects ranging from corporate websites for public listed companies.
   - Delivered and implemented various intranet collaboration tools for governmental organizations, with departmental access control.
-  - Ensured a bullet-proof future for all projects using web standards and stage-0/1 Javascript.
+  - Ensured a bullet-proof future for all projects using web standards and stage-0 Javascript.
-  - Involved heavily in User Interface Design.
   - Ensured the final delivery was pixel-perfect and quality oriented.

 ---

-#### Education

-##### University of Sheffield
-_Engineering - Bachelor's in Computing (B.Sc.)_

-  - Computer science, Software architecture and design, user interface and user experience.
-  - Final Year Project: Collborative text editor where team members can see code being edited in real time, with a chat system.
-  - Dissertation: Neilson's Usability Heuristics on the World Wide Web.

-#### Talks and Slides
-  - How I stopped worrying and start loving the build system
-  - Going offline-first with CouchDB

 #### Likes
   - Functional Programming